Journalism and Mass Communication Major

 JMC electives include any JMC course beyond the required courses, BUS 260 Marketing (or ENT 261 Marketing for Entrepreneurs), INF 240 Website Development, and MLL 275 Language, Culture, and Communication.

 The Capstone Project requires a minimum 3.25 GPA in the major and may count as a state exam.
 A professional internship does not count towards the required credit hours.

 Disciplinary Honors in Journalism and Mass Communication

-- has completed a capstone project and publicly defended the project before a panel of JMC faculty
+- completed a capstone project and publicly defended the project before a panel of JMC faculty; and,

-- has received a grade of A for the capstone project
+- received a grade of A for the capstone project.

 The final decision to award honors rests with the panel.